Pro Plan Asian Dog Agility Open 2019

 Hoogerheide is a village in the South-West of Netherlands. click here to open Google Maps

 The venue is an indoor Agility hall on Juta turf with a shockpad underlayer.

-FCI AWC2019 Judge Toshiyuki Oba 🇯🇵 gladly accepted the invitation to judge the pilot edition of this event.
+AWC2019 Judge Toshiyuki Oba 🇯🇵 gladly accepted the invitation to design the courses for the pilot edition of this event.

 Name: Toshiyuki Oba